Families have been participating in the MS Readathon for more than thirty years, and we appreciate you being part of this great event.

 It may come as a surprise in a media-infiltrated world that teenagers also enjoy reading.
 Teenagers have a diverse interest in reading material.
 Among their favourite categories are literature, history that has a story they can relate to, fiction and biographies about people who affect their lives today.
 And, of course, our teenagers enjoy reading on their hand-held devices and computers not only about things that interest them but also for increasing amount of school-work.

-We encourage you to consider leading by example and registering for the MS Readathon yourself or create a team and fundraise together as a family!
+We encourage you to consider leading by example and registering for the MS Readathon yourself or fundraise together as a family!

 Participating in the MS Readathon will help inspire your child's love of reading, and at the same time will provide MS Australia with much-needed funds to support people living with MS. Funds raised by your child will help to give care, and hope for a cure, to over 23,000 Australians, their families and carers, who are living with MS.